-A distribution list is a feature of email applications, that consists of creating a list of email addresses, so you can send messages to them at the same time.
+A distribution list is a feature of email applications that consists of creating a list of email addresses so that you can send messages to them at the same time.
 It allows you to do virtual meetings, group studies, debating groups, opinion polls, interviews, and many other utilities.
 It is based on the communication “one-to-many”, “many-to-one”, or “many-to-many”.

 The dynamics of distribution lists

-It’s very important to understand how the dynamics of a distribution list work.
+It’s essential to understand how the dynamics of a distribution list work.
 When you receive emails, they are replicated and sent to multiple members’ inboxes.
 This means that everybody in the team will receive the same emails at the same time.

 Example: Google Groups

-So basically Google Groups is used for both the purposes you need to choose from.
+So basically, Google Groups is used for both the purposes you need to choose from.
 However, it has never been designed to be a collaborative tool.
-It is simply a mail list for groups in which you can send and receive emails.
+It is merely a mail list for groups in which you can send and receive emails.